worldtreefirst/nitrokey-app/README.md

-#### Issues  with libusb
+#### Issues with libusb under Linux

-To compile the Nitrokey App under Linux install the package `libusb-1.0.0-dev` and QT Creator (optionally).
-In case it would not work out-of-the-box you may need to add to the .pro file:
+In case compilation would not work out-of-the-box you may need to add to the .pro file:
 ```
 QMAKE_CXXFLAGS= -I/usr/include/libusb-1.0
 QMAKE_CFLAGS= -I/usr/include/libusb-1.0